 Near the northern border lies Khövsgöl, an area that houses a gorgeous lake where you can relax during your travels.
 You can camp along the shore, or even take part in some fishing or horseback riding.
 If it’s winter, you’re in luck as you may be able to visit the annual ice festival.

 While Mongolia is beautiful, we shouldn’t forget the people.
 Kazakhs are mostly grouped in the westernmost areas that are filled with stunning landscapes.
 You should plan your visit for October or November if you plan on witnessing their spectacular eagle hunting events.
+While you’re there, you could also buy AR15 related accessories, which are rare in the region.

 Many people like to travel, whether it be for the sights or to make new friends.
 However, some people dislike the idea of visiting popular destinations.
 Others have simply been around the world and don’t think there’s anything left to explore.
 Whichever the case, there’s a solution for such adventurers.
 Iceland, Tasmania, and Mongolia are just some of the surprisingly underrated locations that hide astounding beauty.
 Nature has been surprising us for thousands of years and will surely continue to do so.
 We should do everything we can to inform people about all of these wonderful sights.